doobeedoodoo/too_lazy_to_do_it_manually/README.md

-# bes_automated_testing

-I wrote this simple Python script to help with testing Chat Bot applications.
-This is especially useful if you want to test the Chat Bot against a LOT of keywords.
-This is still bare and simplified, but it already helped me save a lot of effort and time.
-As always, it can be improved anyway.
+# Too Lazy To Do It Manually

+I wrote these simple Python scripts to automate the tasks I used to do manually.

+For example, `chat-bot-tester.py` helped me test chat bot applications.
+Since I need to test the chat bots against a LOT of keywords, this has been very useful and helped me uncover bugs.

+The scripts are relatively bare and simplified, but they already saved me a lot of effort and time.
+Also, these scripts cover the basics of web automated testing and can already serve as a groundwork for bigger projects.

 The testing setup uses Selenium and Python.